CasperWA/voila-optimade-client/README.md

 ### Default

-To use the OPTiMaDe structure importer in your own AiiDA Lab app write the following:
+To use the OPTIMADE structure importer in your own AiiDA Lab app write the following:

 ```python
 from aiidalab_optimade import OptimadeQueryWidget